molanp/zhenxun_check_Minecraft/README_en.md

 Enhance the robustness of the image validation functions by adding additional input checks and handling possible exceptions to make image validation more reliable.

-Translated with DeepL.com (free version)

 ## 2024/08/23

-Full platform adapter support
+Full platform adapter support.

 ## 2024/08/22

-Added html rendering, adapted unicode full fonts and glyphs
+Added html rendering, adapted unicode full fonts and glyphs.

 ## 2024/08/21-22

-refactor(mc_check): optimize untils function and refactor network calls
+refactor(mc_check): optimize untils function and refactor network calls.

-Remove useless dependencies
+Remove useless dependencies.

-Render colored characters in Version
+Render colored characters in Version.

 ## 2024/08/14
 ### v1.8

 Fully adapted to dev Zhenxun Bot, migrate the plugin configuration to `PluginMetadata`

-Format the code to increase readability
+Format the code to increase readability.

 ## 2024/08/12